 Dining at Menya Musashi is an experience in itself.
 They have a cash vending machine where you place your order, and an open kitchen where you watch your order being made.
 This location is known for its limited-edition and seasonal ramen.
 They have a bar-style layout, where you take a seat at the counter and watch the chefs make your order.
 The ramen itself was delicious, and it was nice to experience some traditional cuisine.
 This restaurant is very popular with locals and tourists alike.
 It was quite crowded when we arrived and we had to wait a while for the seats.

 At this point we were starting to run short on time on our layover in Tokyo.
-We decided it would be best to take cabs to our remaining two destinations, and then hop on the subway line closet to our last stop for the return back to the airport.
+We decided it would be best to take cabs to our remaining two destinations.
+Afterwards, we would hop on the subway line closest to our last stop for the return back to the airport.

 IMPERIAL PALACE